UT Arlington Mavericks: Other sports

 The men's golf team has won four Southland Conference Championships, while finishing as the runner-up eight times.
 During that time, they had the individual champion three times.
 In their lone season in the WAC, the team finished in second place while they claimed their fourth individual conference champion.
-Despite being five seasons removed from participating in the Southland, UTA is still in third place for most team championships.

-The women's golf team began varsity play in 2017.
+The women's golf team began varsity play in 2017/18.
 Their best finish was in 2019 when they finished 7th out of 11 in the Sun Belt Championship.

 In track and field, the men's team has won eight outdoor and eight indoor Southland Conference championships and two indoor and three outdoor Sun Belt Conference Championships.
-There have been 20 Indoor All-Americans and 41 Outdoor All-American winners.
-The women's team has won six outdoor and seven indoor SLC championships.
-The women have placed five Indoor All-Americans and 14 Outdoor All-Americans in their history, the most recent being freshman Helen Falda in 2017.
+There have been 22 total Indoor All-Americans and 52 total Outdoor All-American winners.
+The most recent AA's were Arthur Pederson and Bryson DeBerry in 2021.
+Gilbert Smith and McClinton Neal have won national titles as a member of the Mavericks squad.
+The women's track and field program has won six outdoor and seven indoor SLC championships.
+The women have placed seven Indoor All-Americans and 16 Outdoor All-Americans in their history, the most recent being Alexus Henry in 2019.
+Henry also won the program's lone national title in that year.
 The teams call Maverick Stadium their home.
 The facility has hosted numerous conference championship meets, as well as various regular season meets.

-The men's cross country team lays claim to seven conference titles: three SLC titles, one WAC in its first and only year there, and three SBC, the first coming in the Universities first year in the conference.
+The men's cross country team lays claim to eight conference titles: three SLC titles, one WAC in its first year there, and four SBC, the first coming in the university's first year in the conference.
 Additionally, UTA has had seven individual champions.
 Overall, the team has earned four runner of the year's, two freshman of the year's and four coaches of the year's.
 Current coach John Sauerhage has won three, all in different conferences.
 On the women's side, the team has earned five team conference championships, three individual titles, three runner of the year's, one freshman of the year and two coach of the year's.
 They have finished as runner up at the conference meet eight times.